 Use the Failures page to locate and troubleshoot downtime incidents or other errors.
 A downtime incident occurs whenever a monitor fails to completely execute.
 For example, a ping monitor is "down" when the GET request fails, while a scripted browser monitor is "down" if any part of the script fails to execute.
 After locating an interesting downtime, select it to view detailed results from that downtime incident and troubleshoot.

-To access your monitor's failures: Go to one.newrelic.com > Synthetics > (select a monitor) > Failures.
+To access your monitor's failures: one.newrelic.com >Synthetic monitoring > (select a monitor) > Failures.

 Hover the mouse over a failure to get quick data about it.
 Click on the dot to open a detailed report of the failure.
 You can also click Run check to recheck the failed monitors.